SurveyMonkey expands business into paid analytic services

 SAN FRANCISCO Online polling company SurveyMonkey, one of the United States’ most richly valued venture-backed firms, launched a new tool on Thursday to help companies better understand their customers.

-The tool, known as Benchmarks, aims to bolster the fee-based, rather than the free part of SurveyMonkey’s business model, helping it justify the $2 billion (1.35 billion pounds) valuation it commanded when it raised $250 million in funding in December.
+The tool, known as Benchmarks, aims to bolster the fee-based, rather than the free part of SurveyMonkey’s business model, helping it justify the $2 billion valuation it commanded when it raised $250 million in funding in December.

 "The way to think about this is SurveyMonkey democratized the way people collect data," Chief Executive Dave Goldberg said in an interview on Monday.
 "The next step is democratizing comparative data."